 Start your garden design with a list of plants to be used, and their needs.
 Group plants according to their water requirements.
 This allows for efficient watering by group, and takes less time.
 Also group plants into those that can handle full sun and those that need part shade, especially western shade.

 On paper, position trees and shrubs spaced according to their mature width.
 Do not be fooled by the appearance of a tree when young.
 It will outgrow its 3-5 foot width and become, depending on species, a 15-30 foot wide tree.
-Trees that are 30' wide need to be 30' apart from each other and from houses.
-Trees with aggressive side roots need to be 30' apart to avoid competition.
+Trees that will be 30' wide need to be 35' apart from each other and from houses.
+Trees with aggressive side roots need to be 35' apart to avoid competition.

 In your garden design, create microclimates by careful placement of 4-8' high walls, raised garden beds and earthen mounds around low areas for water collection.
 Keep the sun's path both winter and summer in mind while doing this.
 Also plan arrangements of tall shrubs and trees that can provide shade for other plants.
 The mature size of trees should be proportionate to the total area covered by the walls if you have an enclosed garden.
 Smaller walled enclosures need smaller trees or large shrubs instead.

 If you can, select plant species that are adapted to the climate of the southwest desert - hot, dry, infrequent rain, periodic drought and alkaline soil and water.
 Just because a garden is in a dry landscape, though, does not mean it has to be cactus and sharp thorns.
 Many thornless and leafy plants are adapted to heat and dry conditions.